maddisanotoole/git-hook-examples/README.md

     #!/bin/bash
     cp hooks/* .git/hooks/
     chmod +x .git/hooks/*
+    npm i
     ```
 5. Make the script executable:
     ```bash
     chmod +x setup-hooks.sh
     ```
-6. Run the script to install the hooks:
+6. Run the script:
     ```bash
     ./setup-hooks.sh
     ```

 ## Alternative: Using a Git Hook Manager (Husky)
 For Node.js projects, you can use [Husky](https://typicode.github.io/husky/) to manage Git hooks more easily.
 Husky automatically sets up Git hooks when you install it and manages them through your package.json.
-To install:
+To install and initialise husky in your project, run:

 ```bash
 npm install husky --save-dev
 npx husky install
 ```

-You can then store hooks in .husky and they will automatically be installed the next time you run `npm i`.
+You can then store hooks in .husky/hooks and they will be installed the next time you run `npm i`.
 You can commit husky files directly with no need to copy them to the .git/hooks folder.

 ## Resources